SAP-samples/teched2022-IN280/exercises/ex2/ex21/readme.md

-# Familiarize yourself with the Integration & Exception Monitoring overview page
+# Exercise 2.1 - Familiarize yourself with the Integration & Exception Monitoring overview page

 In this exercise, you will understand which information you may retrieve from the overpage page of Integration & Exception Monitoring.
 All these steps are optional and only for your information.